Advertiser disclosure

 Tutors must tutor between 5-29 hours per week.
 Once approved, you can complete your hours through on-demand sessions, where you sign into the classroom and make yourself available to help students live.
 Tutors can also offer asynchronous review services, in which they go over students’ work and offer feedback.

 Tutor.com doesn’t list a guaranteed rate on its website.
-However, online sources like Glassdoor say that tutors make about $13 per hour on average.
+Rates depend on the tutor’s expertise, what subject you’re tutoring in, and what state you live in.
+However, online sources like Glassdoor say that the hourly rate can range from $13 to $21 on average.
 Many tutors are appreciative of the flexibility and freedom to choose their own hours.
 However, some are frustrated at the limited number of hours, especially for new tutors.

 Yup